rochus-keller/CrossLine/README.md

 ## How to Build CrossLine

 ### Preconditions
 CrossLine was originally developed using Qt4.x.
 The single-file executables are static builds based on Qt 4.4.3.
-But it compiles also well with the Qt 4.8 series and should also be compatible with Qt 5.x.
+But it compiles also well with the Qt 4.8 series; the current version is not compatible with Qt 5.x.

 You can download the Qt 4.4.3 source tree from here: http://download.qt.io/archive/qt/4.4/qt-all-opensource-src-4.4.3.tar.gz